UWCS/stardust/content/events/t3/w2/the-pub-traversal.md

 [taxonomies]
 tags = ["Traversal"]
 +++
 We are back with a vengeance this term with a pub traversal like no other!
-One, two, or even three pubs? **FAT CHANCE** - we're gonna hit **7 :scream:** because why settle for anything less? :thinking::thinking::thinking:
+One, two, or even three pubs? **FAT CHANCE** - we're gonna hit **7 😱** because why settle for anything less? 🤔🤔🤔

 Join the **CHAOS** at the Bus Interchange at 7pm sharp, as we embark on our heroic voyage: starting at the Oak Inn and finishing at spoons, Coventry won't know what hit 'em.
-Get ready for a night so unbelievably good you'll be questioning if you've dropped dead already :melting_face:
+Get ready for a night so unbelievably good you'll be questioning if you've dropped dead already 🫠

 Whether you do not do this very often, or a seasoned regular, prepare for this to be certainly one of the events of the year.
 Do not miss out!